exo-archives/aio-jcr/connectors/ejb/webdav3_0/modules/client/readme.txt

     jonas admin -j

 5. go back in current folder.
-6. extract file easybeans-rar_for_jonas-openjpa-1.0.1.rar (or whar version you have) in folder target/rar
+6. extract file easybeans-rar_for_jonas-openjpa-1.0.1.rar (or what version you have) in folder target/rar
 7. run example

     for linux: